-Alternative credit providers (eg, specialised debt funds, pension funds and insurance companies) have been increasingly active in the Swiss market, especially in international leveraged transactions.
+Alternative credit providers (eg, specialised debt funds) have been increasingly active in the Swiss market, especially in international leveraged transactions.
 The "Swiss non-bank rules" (see 4.1 Withholding Tax) are an element to be considered when structuring such transactions.